EXPLAINING HOW TO SPOT A FAKE XIAOMI E-SCOOTER

 A fake scooter may work reasonably well but it is unlikely to have been built to the same standards as a real Xiaomi.
 Added to this, Li-ion batteries can be dangerous and you would not want to be riding or charging a scooter with a possibly unsafe battery component.
 Xiaomi, on the other hand, is a reputable company that has recalled scooters when a safety issue has been discovered.

 I hope this article proves useful for those seeking to buy an authentic Xiaomi electric scooter.
 I have seen a UK registered company selling fake M365 Pros, which is a worrying sign of the times (and lots of knock-offs on Facebook - though often not actually labelled as Xiaomis).
 However, outside of the UK/EU, and especially via China, the risk of buying a fake increases further (and you will very likely get the Chinese version if it is an authentic Xiaomi - though this is not a massive problem).

 Beyond the risk of buying a fake, it is also advisable to consider where you would have to send it should you need to make use of any warranty (ie if you buy through a company based in China/Hong Kong, you may have to send it abroad to be fixed).
-I should perhaps add that, if you do buy directly from China and then find you have a problem, there is nothing we can do about it (we provide care for our customers and, maybe not that strangely, not people who buy from other companies).
+I should perhaps add that, if you do buy directly from China and then find you have a problem, there is nothing we can do about it (we provide after sales care for our customers and, not unusually, not people who buy from other companies).